yegle/pandas-website/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first beta of pandas version 0.10.0 has now been released.
 This major
-release includes the new high performance file parser engine, lots of new
+release includes the new high performance file parser engine, much expanded
-features, performance improvements, and bug fixes.
-There are also a number of
+HDF5 support, lots of new features, performance improvements, and bug
-necessary API changes; if you're a heavy pandas user, definitely look carefully
+fixes.
+There are also a number of necessary API changes; if you're a heavy
-at the `What's New page
+pandas user, definitely look carefully at the `What's New page
 <http://pandas.pydata.org/pandas-docs/dev/whatsnew.html>`_.

 Find binaries and source archives for v0.10.0b1 `here